isabella232/kendo-react-animation/docs/slide/index.md

 );
 ```

-### componentDidSlideIn
+### After Animation Finishes

-The `componentDidSlideIn` configuration is called when a component is added to an existing Slide component and the animation is now finished.
+The `componentDidSlideIn` hook is called when a component is added to an existing Slide component and the animation is now finished.

 ```html-preview
   <style>